jahmaalrussell/Scripting-in-Bash/README.md

 # UnlockingCyber-1003
-Cybersecurity Labs that involved exploring Linux
+Cybersecurity Labs that involved exploring Linux and creating scripts